Please

 CONVERSION

-self to the work of the Great Self.
-Some, loving Truth in religious garb, open
+the work of the Great Self.
+Some, loving Truth in religious garb, open their

-their hearts to a Personality who dazzles their imagination.
-Thenceforth they
+hearts to a Personality who dazzles their imagination.
+Thenceforth they must

-must serve Him, and be like Him, and gone forever is the standpoint of the
+serve Him, and be like Him, and gone forever is the standpoint of the little

-little self.
-Some study science and philosophy, and discover a magnificent plan
+self.
+Some study science and philosophy, and discover a magnificent plan of

-of evolution, with the inevitable result that they know that the individual is
+evolution, with the inevitable result that they know that the individual is but

-but a unit in a great Whole, and not the centre of the cosmos.
-If they set to
+a unit in a great Whole, and not the centre of the cosmos.
+If they set to study

-study rightly, they see, too, that there is a Will at work, and that, cost what
+rightly, they see, too, that there is a Will at work, and that, cost what it

 mysterious experience from the hidden side of things, and life speaks to them a

-which he uses must be made pure.
-They are his thoughts and feelings, and slowly
+tools which he uses must be made pure.
+They are his thoughts and feelings, and

-a process of purification is begun.
-Disappointment and pain and grief are his
+slowly a process of purification is begun.
+Disappointment and pain and grief

-lot – the sad harvest of a sowing of selfishness in the unseen past of many
+are his lot – the sad harvest of a sowing of selfishness in the unseen past of

 response to free him from the burden of his past, in order that he may be fit